SuperOfficeDocs/superoffice-docs/docs/en/ui/screen-designer/configurable-screens/add-layout.md

 title:  Add a layout
 description: How to add a layout using the Screen Designer in Settings and maintenance.
 author: Bergfrid Dias
-so.date: 12.12.2023
+so.date: 01.03.2024
 so.version: 10.2.11
-keywords: ui, screen, customization so.topic: howto so.envir: so.client:
+keywords: ui, screen, customization so.topic: howto so.audience: settings so.audience.tooltip: Settings and maintenance
 ---

 # Add a layout

 [!include[Requirement](../../../../../common/includes/req-dev-tools.md)]

-Whether you add a personalized view for a selected user group or design a layout optimized for specific project types and sales types, start by adding a new layout for a screen in the Screen Designer.
+Whether you add a personalized view for a selected user group or design a layout optimized for specific project, sales, and request types, start by adding a new layout for a screen in the Screen Designer.

 ## Create new layout